mightymatth/questionpooljava/README.md

 * this is a sample of question with provided answers

+### Navigation ###

+You have many ways to navigate through the questions:
+* **Forward**: right arrow, down arrow, space, page down, enter and mouse click on the button "Forward"
+* **Backward**: left arrow, up arrow, backspace, page up and mouse click on the button "Back"

 ### Do you want to write your own questions? ###

 Write your own questions by following these rules: